Chase77777/AML_2019_Group3/README.md

 1|10.5 | 216 | (439.48, 453.98) |-935.34
 2|6.5 | 236| (439.48, 453.98)  |-935.34
 3|0.5 | 773| (439.48, 453.98)  |-935.34

+**Large Learning Rate (Left plot)**
+The path reaches to the local minima point -935.34 at the earliest (216 steps) based on the large step size.

+**Medium Learning Rate (Centre plot)**
+The path reaches to the same local minima point -935.34 with slightly slower pace (236 steps) compare to large step size.

+**Small Learning Rate (Right plot)**
+It turns out that smaller step size causes significantly longer path to reach the local minima -935.34 with 773 steps.

 # 3. Conclusion
 ![3_in_one_gif](ezgif.com-video-to-gif.gif)